 At around the same time, John Hodgson (1764-1833) from St Margaret’s, Westminster, London, was Hudson Bay Company’s Fort Albany Chief Factor (between 1800 & 1810).
 John Hodgson had a country marriage with Ann, a Cree Woman, possibly from Thunder Bay.
 Their union produced a first born son, James Hodgson (1782-1826) also know as James Hudson.
 Ann supported her husband by providing him with food, shelter, and clothing to sustain him in his work and at the same time gave birth to over 12 children.

-Their 7th child was Mary Ann Hudson, granddaughter to Robert Goodwin, Cree Woman Mistigoose, John Hodgson, and Ann Mistigoose.
+Their 7th child was Mary Ann Hudson, granddaughter to Robert Goodwin, Cree Woman (wife #1) Mistigoose, John Hodgson, and Ann Mistigoose.

-Mary Ann Hudson was also my third great grandmother.
+Mary Ann Hudson was also my third great grandmother (discovered in 2017).

 So, not only were the First Nations women important to the support and expansion of Canada’s fur trade, these women also helped establish the population of our future Canada.
 Today, like me, Canadians are here because they have, knowingly or unknowingly, First Nations, Métis, and Inuit ancestry.